-The Fire Services Property Levy is based on two components: a fixed charge, and a variable charge, which is linked to the Capital Improved Value of the property.
-This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.
+The Emergency Services and Volunteers Fund charges are based on two components: a fixed charge, and a variable charge, which is linked to the Capital Improved Value of the property.
+These charges are not included in the rate cap and increases in the charges are at the discretion of the State Government.